SamuelSwartzberg/flashcardifying_text_temp/inf.md

 wasm-pack is a tool for helping integrating rust wasm with your webdev workflow.
 AssemblyScript is a TypeScript-based programming language that is compiled to WebAssembly.

-### data fetching after the site has loaded

-#### XHR

-XHR|XMLHttpRequest
-Ajax|Asynchronous JavaScript And XML

-#### fetch

-the Fetch API features fetch() as its main method
-The Fetch API is the new, modern method to fetch data via the interfet after a site has loaded. fetch(<resource-to-get>, [<options-object>]) fetch() returns a Promise which itself resoves to a `Response` Response
-.json()|return promise with contents of response as parsed json

-Node doesn't have the Fetch API natively, but you can install it via a package, and Next.js polyfills it automatically

 ## CSS